njchoma/DGAPN/README.md

 Molecules will be saved in the artifact directory (set via the `--artifact_path` flag in `main_evaluate.sh`) as a csv file, where each line contains a molecule's SMILES string and associated docking score.

 ## Pre-trained Models
-A trained DGAPN model can be found [here](https://github.com/yulun-rayn/SGAnCP4ADD/tree/main/artifact/dgapn).
-After downloading the trained DGAPN model, you can directly run the evaluate command with the trained model to generate molecules.
+Trained DGAPN models on docking reward and samples of molecules in evaluation can be found [here](https://github.com/yulun-rayn/SGAnCP4ADD/tree/main/artifact/dgapn).

 ## License